 Again, his spouse Saira Banu was 2 years younger than Asha Parekh and 22 younger than Dilip Kumar at the time of her marriage in 1966.
 Then there’s the case of Rakhee who acted opposite Dilip Kumar as his wife in Shakti (1982).
 She is twenty-five years younger than Dilip Kumar and five years younger than Asha Parekh.
 Then we had the gorgeous Rekha acting opposite him in the shelved Aag Ka Darya (1982) and later in 1998 in Qila as his romantic interest where she is even “raped” by him.
 She is 32 years his junior.
 One can see some twelve-year old Rekha along with many other children, twisting away to the song and music of AAYEE HAIN BAHAAREN MITE ZULM-O-SITAM in Ram Aur Shyam.
 So what was it?
 Dilip Kumar has acted with beautiful actresses such as Madhubala and Saira Banu to name just a couple.
 Being an institution of acting unto himself, Dilip Kumar has acted with most powerful actresses such as Nargis, Meena Kumari, Nalini Jaywant, Vyjayantimala, Nimmi, Waheeda Rehman and Nutan.
 So we can conclude that there was no question of youth or beauty or acting talent involved in the reported statement of Asha Parekh that she doesn’t like Dilip Kumar.

 Was it something personal then?
-Nasir Hussain had announced a movie, called Kala Aadmi which was to star Dilip Kumar.
+Nasir Hussain had announced a movie, called Zabardast, starring Dilip Kumar (not the one that was later directed by him in the Mid-Eighties).
 But this one did not see the light of the day and was shelved.
 This much we know.
-From this it appears that that this must have happened in the early Sixties.
-Likewise, maybe Asha Parekh was selected as the heroine as usual by Nasir Hussain.
-Maybe Dilip Kumar wanted Vyjayantimala as his heroine, since this was a hit pair of the late Nineteen Fifties and early Sixties.
+Maybe Asha Parekh was selected as the heroine as usual by Nasir Hussain, along with other star-casts.
+Maybe she refused to work with Dilip Kumar, we don't know.
 Sadly, there are no details.
-We can only conclude by quoting Congreve: "Heaven has no rage like love to hatred turned / Nor hell a fury like a woman scorned."
+The loss is ours!
+If it was Dilip Kumar who refused then we can only conclude by quoting Congreve: "Heaven has no rage like love to hatred turned / Nor hell a fury like a woman scorned."